sieemma/my-world/README.md

 Hi all!

-I love everybody
+I love everybody.
-Everybody should love one another
+Everybody should love one another.
-That's is what you are all for as humans
+That's is what you are all for as humans!!!
-Help your brother
+Help your brother,
-Don't jealous him
+Don't jealous him, and
 you will be blessed